Enrique Pérez de Guzmán, 2nd Count of Niebla

-Enrique Pérez de Guzmán y de Castilla, 2nd Count of Niebla (in full, Enrique Pérez de Guzmán y de Castilla, segundo conde de Niebla, señor de Sanlúcar de Barrameda) (20 February 1391 – 31 October 1436) was a Spanish nobleman and military figure of the Reconquista.
-He drowned whilst attempting the Seventh Siege of Gibraltar.
+Enrique Pérez de Guzmán y de Castilla, 2nd Count of Niebla (in full, Enrique Pérez de Guzmán y de Castilla, segundo conde de Niebla, señor de Sanlúcar de Barrameda) (20 February 1391 – 31 August 1436) was a Spanish nobleman and military figure of the Reconquista.
+He drowned while attempting the Seventh Siege of Gibraltar.

 Biography

 He was the son of Juan Alonso de Guzmán and of Beatriz de Castilla y Ponce de León, Lady of Niebla (died 1409), an illegitimate daughter of Henry II of Castile and of Beatriz Ponce de León.

 On 4 March 1405 he married Teresa Suárez de Figueroa y Orozco, Lady of Escamilla and Santa Olalla, daughter of Lorenzo Suarez de Figueroa, Master of the Military Order of Santiago, and of Maria de Orozco.

+In 1418, he bought the Lordship of the Canary Islands from its conquerer Jean de Béthencourt.

-He transferred ownership of the Canary islands of El Hierro and Lanzarote to Hernan Peraza the Elder in 1430, a move that helped Peraza to unify the lordship of the Canary Islands and strengthen the Peraza family's footing during the islands' conquest.
+In 1430, he transferred ownership of the Canary islands of El Hierro, Fuerteventura and Lanzarote to Hernan Peraza the Elder, who had the rights to the remaining, not yet conquered islands.
+This move helped Peraza to unify all islands the Lordship of the Canary Islands and strengthen the Peraza family's footing during the islands' conquest.

-The count drowned while besieging Gibraltar in October 1436.
+The count drowned while besieging Gibraltar on 31 August 1436.
 This was the Seventh Siege of Gibraltar then the isthmus was under the control of the Spanish Moors.